(1/14/2014) Note: apparently, the photos we linked to are no longer available. We’ll see if we can re-link to them somehow.

 “An abandoned western gold rush town sets the stage for a photographic fantasy of three beautiful young women.”
 Ghost Town is the result of Stephan Würth’s lifelong fascination with the American West. — Clic bookstore & gallery

-(Note: this review is based on the 21 photos from the book displayed at Stephan Würth’s website.)
+(Note: this review is based on the 21 photos from the book that *were* displayed at Stephan Würth’s website.)

 It would appear that Stephan’s main body of work is in fashion photography; all of the photographs included in his “portfolios” section at his website are fashion-related at the time this review is being written.